Skip to main content

 In-app message trigger configuration panel

-• Programmatically, using the in-app message SDK methods for full control over timing and context
+• Programmatically, using the in-app message trigger SDK methods.
+Full control over timing and context, including combining multiple signals before you prompt.

 For example, to wait until the user has spent at least 5 minutes in the app: